 One last way how social media can help your e-commerce store grow is through influencer marketing and user-generated content.
 Both are a good way of generating brand awareness and creating engagement, giving your online store the attention it deserves.

 By focusing on influencer marketing you let a celebrity endorse your products or your brand.
 These ambassadors can use their own social media pages to promote certain items.
 By sharing these items with their followers they will create a relationship of trust with their own audience.

-Another good strategy for your social media channels is user-generated content.
+Another good tactic for your social media strategy is user-generated content.
 This means you will use images, videos or product reviews of your customers’ to promote your own brand.
 And by letting a third party speak for you, you will not only create more engagement but also gain more trust.